muratk5n/thirdwave/en/README.md

 ---

 I checked the data, Granger causality shows the two-year treas affects FEDFUNDS little more than the other way around.
-Both sides would read eachother obviously try to gauge reaction to events, but since for bonds inflation is a risk, they can't not rise in yields in response to rising inflation.
-In turn the overnight borrowing rates between banks cannot be neutral to that (which is what FEDFUNDS is), they'd lose money on a daily basis.
+Both sides would follow eachother closely to gauge reaction to events, but since for bonds inflation is a major risk, they cannot not rise in yields in response to rising inflation.
+In turn the overnight borrowing rates between banks cannot be neutral to that (read: FEDFUNDS), they'd lose money on a daily basis.
 So FED wld be forced to follow the bond market.

 "Although it is still debatable whether the Fed leads or follows the